gim-/mpv-plugin-myshows/README.md

 # Known issues

-* MyShows API in some cases can't find episode information based on even very discriptive file name, which results in episode not being marked.
+* MyShows API in some cases can't find episode information based on even very descriptive file name, which results in episode not being marked.
 Currently I'm working on it.

 # Disclaimer